A view from the to of the Goodwyn Alpha (GWA) offshore production platform during the GWA flare remediation project.

 Rope Access Solution

-It was established early in the project that only Vertech rope access personnel would have access to the tower.
-Vertech personnel were required to be competent in the operation and fault finding of the 14t bespoke electric and hydraulic operating system so that in the event of system shutdown rope access personnel could ensure project success.
+Early in the project, it was established that only Vertech rope access personnel would have access to the tower.
+Vertech personnel were required to be competent in the operation and fault finding of the 14t bespoke electric and hydraulic operating system so that in the event of system shutdown, rope access personnel could ensure project success.

 Speak to Vertech Group about Your Next Project